Visiting Zion in March

 Drive the Zion-Mount Carmel Highway

-The Zion-Mount Carmel Highway is a scenic drive that offers the best views of Zion Canyon.
+The Zion-Mount Carmel Highway also known as highway 9 is a scenic drive that offers the best views of Zion Canyon.
 The Highway runs between Zion’s main canyon and Mount Carmel and offers stunning views.
+You will take a portion of this highway if you plan on driving from Zion to Bryce Canyon.

 This road winds and offers spectacular views of the swirling, otherworldly rock formations, mounds, towers, hoodoos, and hilltops.